Dashticz/dashticz_v2/README.md

 # Frequently Asked Questions

-<b>How to use this dashboard if Domoticz is password protected?</b><br />
+###How to use this dashboard if Domoticz is password protected?
 Open up CONFIG.js in a text-editor (notepad for example).
 Fill in the full path for Domoticz, e.g.: http://username:password@192.168.1.3:8084 (withouth trailing slash)

-<b>When Domoticz is updated, it has removed this dashboard?!</b><br />
+###When Domoticz is updated, it has removed this dashboard?!
 Unfortunately, this occurs when the dashboard is installed into Domoticz's www-directory.
 When Domoticz installs an update, it removes the www-directory completely, before placing the updated version back.
-Currently, there is no solution for this (except for installing the dashboard on another webserver), you'll have to re-install Dashticz.
+You'll have to re-install Dashticz in that case.

+####There are a few solutions to this:
+- Install dashticz on another web server
+- Make a symlink in the `www` folder in Domoticz:
+  - Install or copy Dashticz to a folder outside the Domoticz folder, i.e. `/home/pi/dashticz_v2/`
+  - Make a symlink: `ln -s /home/pi/dashticz_v2/ /home/pi/domoticz/www/dashticz`
+  - Now you can access Dashticz on `http://domoticz_ip:port/dashticz/index.html`
+  - After a Domoticz update, you only need to make the symlink again.

-<b>Where can I get any help?</b><br />
+###Where can I get any help?
 You can check out our helpful community in [Dashticz topic](https://www.domoticz.com/forum/viewtopic.php?f=8&t=16526) on the Domoticz forum.